 THE PROBLEM: Hospital Short-Staffing

-Years of conscious short-staffing and cost-cutting by hospital executives have created an unsafe and unsupportive work environment.
-These decisions have left nurses trying to do more with less.
-These unsafe and unsustainable working conditions are driving nurses out of the profession, causing still higher workloads for nurses at the bedside, negatively impacting patient care, and contributing to workforce shortages.
+Short-staffing and cost-cutting by hospital CEOs created an unsafe and unsupportive work environment inside Minnesota hospitals, leaving nurses trying to do more with less.
+These unsafe and unsustainable working conditions drive nurses out of the profession, causing still higher workloads for nurses at the bedside, negatively impacting patient care, and contributing to workforce shortages.